kdg391/geoworld/README.md

 # Geography Guessing

-A geography guessing game inspired by GeoGuessr and GeoHub.
+A geography guessing game inspired by GeoGuessr, [GeoHub](https://github.com/benlikescode/GeoHub), and [GeoGuess](https://github.com/GeoGuess/GeoGuess).

 ## To Do